Jobs at BKLYN CLAY

 • Adhere to studio wet work and firing deadlines and hold students accountable.

-• Uphold studio cleaning and covid disinfecting procedures with your students.
+• Uphold studio cleaning procedures with your students.

 • Provide essential information on studio equipment and submitting work for firing.